 Our business may not be able to generate sufficient cash flow from operations, and we can give no assurance that future borrowings will be available to us in amounts sufficient to enable us to pay our indebtedness as such indebtedness matures, including the Notes, and to fund our other liquidity needs.
 If this occurs, we will need to refinance all or a portion of our indebtedness on or before maturity.
 Any new or refinanced debt may be subject to substantially higher interest rates and restrictive covenants that could reduce our operational flexibility, and there can be no assurance that we will be able to refinance any of our indebtedness on commercially reasonable terms, or at all.
 We may need to adopt one or more alternatives, such as reducing or delaying planned expenses and capital expenditures, selling assets, restructuring debt, or obtaining additional equity or debt financing.
 We may sell Class A common stock, convertible securities and other equity securities in one or more transactions at prices and in a manner as we may determine from time to time.
-Our convertible notes are and any future issuance of equity or equity-linked securities would be dilutive to holders of our Class A common stock.
-New investors in such subsequent transactions could gain rights, preferences and privileges senior to those of holders of our Class A common stock or our indebtedness or obtain additional financing, or to do so on commercially reasonable terms, may depend on, among other things, our financial condition at the time, our credit rating, restrictions in agreements governing our indebtedness, and other factors, including the condition of the financial markets and the markets in which we compete.
+Our Non-Accreting Notes are and any future issuance of equity or equity-linked securities would be dilutive to holders of our Class A common stock.
+New investors in such subsequent transactions could gain rights, preferences and privileges senior to those of holders of our Class A common stock or our Non-Accreting Notes.
+These alternative strategies may not be implemented on satisfactory terms, if at all.
+Our ability to refinance our indebtedness or obtain additional financing, or to do so on commercially reasonable terms, may depend on, among other things, our financial condition at the time, our credit rating, restrictions in agreements governing our indebtedness, and other factors, including the condition of the financial markets and the markets in which we compete.

-Further, we may from time to time seek to retire, restructure, repurchase or redeem, or otherwise mitigate the equity dilution associated with, our outstanding convertible debt, through cash purchases, stock buybacks of some or all of the shares underlying convertible notes, and/or exchanges for equity or debt, in open-market purchases, privately negotiated transactions or otherwise.
+Further, we may from time to time seek to retire, restructure, repurchase or redeem, or otherwise mitigate the equity dilution associated with, our outstanding convertible debt, through cash purchases, stock buybacks of some or all of the shares underlying the Non-Accreting Notes, and/or exchanges for equity or debt, in open-market purchases, privately negotiated transactions or otherwise.
 Such repurchases, exchanges or liability management exercises, if any, will be upon such terms and at such prices and sizes as we may determine, and will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved may be material.